macaburguera/sbf-labeller/README.md

 - This repository is intentionally small and opinionated.
 - Many things are hard-coded (paths, class names, assumptions from Jammertest / GNSS_generator).
-- If someone else wants to reuse it, expect to modify the scripts rather than treating them as a library.
+- It’s meant as a **tool**, not a library.
+If you want to adapt it, expect to edit the scripts.